Senior Vice President, International Strategy and Global Initiatives and South Asia

-Nisha Biswal is President of the U.S.-India Business Council and Senior Vice President for International Strategy and Global Initiatives and oversees South Asia programs at the U.S. Chamber of Commerce.
+Nisha Biswal is the Senior Vice President for International Strategy and Global Initiatives and oversees South Asia programs at the U.S. Chamber of Commerce.
 Biswal provides strategic guidance on the International Affairs Division’s cross-cutting initiatives, including global security, sustainability, and climate.
-She serves concurrently as president of the U.S.- Bangladesh Business Council, promoting long-term commercial partnerships and leading advocacy efforts.

 Biswal previously served as assistant secretary for South and Central Asian Affairs at the U.S. Department of State from 2013 to 2017.
 There she oversaw the U.S.-India strategic partnership during a period of unprecedented cooperation, including the launch of an annual U.S.-India Strategic and Commercial Dialogue.
 She also initiated the C5+1 Dialogue with Central Asia and the U.S.-Bangladesh Partnership Dialogue during her tenure.